-Journey maps provide one of the best methods for understanding how customers interact with an organization by looking at the customer experience not from an internal view, but rather from the customer’s perspective.
-This important perspective provides a proven framework to uncover moments of truth and opportunities to delight or WOW customers.
-A customer experience journey map also shows how different departments work together to interact with the customer and reveals the influence of various functions on the inputs and outputs of the end-to-end customer journey.
+Using graphs, pictures and visual cues, journey maps illustrate and examine the customer experience not from an internal perspective, but rather from the customer’s point of view.
+This important perspective uncovers moments of truth and opportunities to delight customers.
+A customer experience journey map also shows how different departments work together to interact with the customer.
+It reveals the influence of various functions on the inputs and outputs of the end-to-end customer journey.